-British artist and writer.
-Born Nuneaton, England in 1967.
+British artist and writer, born in Nuneaton, England, in 1967.
 She grew up in London, where she lives and works.

-Recent selected exhibitions and writing include Water, speculative fiction published in Platform: Journal of Theatre and Performing Arts, Process: Vol. 17, No. 1: The Future (2023); Soft Apocalypse, Rehearsing How We Change the World, at Space Clarence Mews (2023); That the living may know the features of your face, live performance, part of The Baroness group exhibition dedicated to Dada artist, Elsa von Freytag-Loringhoven, Mimosa House, London (2022); Being Duchamp Becoming Elsa, Silent Movie for Southwark Festival of Words at Dulwich Library and Canada Water Library (2022); The Comrades They Were Brave.
-We Salute You! at GRS44 Gallery, Bloomsbury, London (2022); Waiting Rooms at tactileBosch, Cardiff (2021); Everything Forever, an online exhibition in collaboration with Silicon Valet, Montez Press Radio NY, Off Site Project and New Critique (2021); 302_Direct in collaboration with this is tomorrow, Montez Press Radio NY, Low_Res_Camera_Roll and ‘& Inevitable bedding within’ circulated by the ICA, London (2019); South of the River, hoarding for The Constructors Gallery, Southern end of Blackfriars Bridge for Transport for London with support from Southwark Council (2019); Art Car Boot Fair (2018); Pillow Talk at Austrian Cultural Forum and Uniqlo Tate Lates February, Tate Modern, London (2018); Craft+Conflict, Rural Touring Scheme: Cumbria, Co Durham & Northumberland (2017); Truth Lies Within at Phytology, The Bethnal Green Nature Reserve, London and The Subculture Archives, Carnaby Street, London (2017), amongst many others.
+Recent notable exhibitions and written contributions include Water, speculative fiction published in Platform: Journal of Theatre and Performing Arts, Process: Vol. 17, No. 1: The Future (2023); Soft Apocalypse, Rehearsing How We Change the World, hosted at Space Clarence Mews (2023); That the living may know the features of your face, a live performance as part of The Baroness group exhibition dedicated to Dada artist Elsa von Freytag-Loringhoven at Mimosa House, London (2022); Being Duchamp Becoming Elsa, a Silent Movie for the Southwark Festival of Words at Dulwich Library and Canada Water Library (2022); The Comrades They Were Brave.
+We Salute You! showcased at GRS44 Gallery, Bloomsbury, London (2022); Waiting Rooms exhibited at tactileBosch in Cardiff (2021); Everything Forever, an online collaboration with Silicon Valet, Montez Press Radio NY, Off Site Project, and New Critique (2021); 302_Direct in partnership with this is tomorrow, Montez Press Radio NY, Low_Res_Camera_Roll, and ‘& Inevitable bedding within,’ circulated by the ICA, London (2019); South of the River, a hoarding installation for The Constructors Gallery at the southern end of Blackfriars Bridge, supported by Transport for London and Southwark Council (2019); Art Car Boot Fair (2018); Pillow Talk at Austrian Cultural Forum and Uniqlo Tate Lates in February, Tate Modern, London (2018); Craft+Conflict, presented through Rural Touring Scheme in Cumbria, Co Durham & Northumberland (2017); Truth Lies Within exhibited at Phytology, The Bethnal Green Nature Reserve, London, and The Subculture Archives, Carnaby Street, London (2017), among numerous others.